-In 2013 he toured Austria and Slovakia with Simple One and Yarah Bravo and went to Senegal a third time for a human rights tour with Sister Fa against female genital cutting.
+In 2013 he toured Austria and Slovakia with Simple One and Yarah Bravo and went to Senegal a third time to suport Sister Fa in a human rights tour against female genital cutting.

 In 2013 LMNZ released his 2nd solo record ‘Anders als die Besseren‘ which features KC da Rookee (UK), Paco Mendoza (Raggabund / DE), Nosliw (DE), Bajka (Madlib, Bonobo / DE), Flip (Texta, Austria), Gunman Xuman (Pee Frois / Senegal), Loomis Green (Guitar Player of Jan Delay, Aloe Blacc), Charles Cooper (Sax, Liquid Crystal Project), Lurdez da Luz (Brazil) amongst other great artists.

 The album was mainly produced by LMNZ and features guest productions by GUTS (France), Batsauce (US), Cleast Intwood (DE) and Beat 2.0 (DE).
 Scratches by LMNZ and DJ Spinback (DE).

 The first single ‘Sun’ feat.
 KC Da Rookee got picked as the anthem

 for ‘International Dance Day’ by Dachverband Tanz in Deutschland / International Theatre Institute and he performed it live at their official event for this day with Le Mélange and more dancers.

 He also teamed up with the world-renowned film crew yakfilms to make music for some of their famous dance videos feat. some of the best dancers in the world.
 These videos got over 800.000 views on youtube alone.